bastidest/vue-json-tree-view/README.md

 All leaves will have their type indicated as a CSS class, like `tree-view-item-value-string`.
 Supported types: String, Number, Function, Boolean and Null Values.

-## Notes

-Enjoy.

 ## Changelog

-- 2.0.0: Moved prop based option into `options` object.
-Added CSS for leaf types.
-Support for raw values as data.
 - 1.0.0: Initial Release